Designated Bank Account

 Major repairs may include replacing a pump, fixing a water leak, or even deepening the well.

-• Open the Bank Account Now– Even if the well share agreement is not finalized, it is not too early to open the shared bank account.
+• Open the Bank Account Now– Even if the Shared Well Agreement is not finalized, it is not too early to open the shared bank account.

 • Specific Purpose– The well share bank account should not be used for any other purpose than maintaining the water well.